20 Different Types of Fruits Explained

 A half-cup of Guacamole contains approximately 6 grams of fiber or nearly 1/4 of your daily fiber requirements.

-According to research, including this fat in your diet can help you lose weight.
+Research shows that including this fat in your diet can help you lose weight.
 Try chickpeas with mashed avocado instead of chicken salad with mayo.

 17. Peach